What Happens When the Person You Cosigned for Doesn't Pay?

 Your Options If the Other Cosigner Stops Paying

 With a house or car, you may be able to sell the asset and use the proceeds to pay off at least some of the loan.
-However, you’ll still be responsible for any balance still due if the sale price doesn’t cover the full loan.
+However, you’ll still be responsible for any balance left unpaid if the sale price doesn’t cover the full loan.